crazyair/custom-import-sort/README.md

 ## Extension Settings

-`customImportSort.sortOnSave`: check this to sort on save
+`importSort.sortOnSave`: check this to sort on save

-`customImportSort.sortingSettings`: array of sorting groups
+`importSort.sortingSettings`: array of sorting groups

 Each sorting group should have: